-ERRIN brings a bottom-up placed-based perspective to the European research and innovation policy and funding programmes.
+ERRIN brings a bottom-up place-based perspective to the European research and innovation policy and funding programmes.
 Through our member-driven working groups we strengthen EU policy development via the promotion of a regional innovation ecosystems approach and smart specialisation.

 To achieve and maximise impact of EU programmes related to research and innovation, regional and local innovation ecosystems are crucial.
 Innovation takes place in a precise location and there are specific local conditions which make such innovation ecosystems flourish.